Foodlink Curbside Market truck brings fresh produce to campus

 “Users of FoodShare have been asking for access to more fresh produce,” said Sinclaire Ogof, FoodShare coordinator.

-Having Foodlink’s truck visit will allow visitors more chances to receive fresh produce and other grocery items such as milk, bread, and eggs, at lower costs than stores offer, without having to leave campus.
+Having Foodlink’s truck visit will allow visitors more chances to purchase fresh produce and other grocery items such as milk, bread, and eggs, at lower costs than stores offer, without having to leave campus.

 Ogof hopes another visit from the truck will be arranged in the spring, with the goal of creating innovative points of access to wholesome food that fuels student success and well-being.